MethaneRain/fortran/README.md

 The Macports PATH was: ```"/opt/local/bin:/opt/local/sbin:$PATH"```

-Exploring the gcc PATH for the Homebrew gave: ```usr/local/Cellar/``` So all that needed to be down to have the gcc point to the Homebrew's version would be to add a PATH that points to it.
+Exploring the gcc PATH for the Homebrew gave: ```usr/local/Cellar/``` So all that needed to be done to have the gcc point to the Homebrew's version would be to add a PATH that points to it.

 In the ```.bash_profile``` I added:
 ```PATH=/usr/local/Cellar/gcc/9.3.0/bin:$PATH```